AI4Bharat/indicnlp_catalog/README.md

 ### <a name='ParallelTranslationCorpus'></a>Parallel Translation Corpus

+- [BPCC Parallel Corpus](https://github.com/ai4bharat/IndicTrans2/?tab=readme-ov-file#data): Largest parallel corpus for English and 22 Indian languages (as of Jan 2024).
+It comprises 230 million sentence pairs between English-Indian languages.
+A subset of this corpus is the BPCC-Human Corpus containing 2.2 English-Indic pairs for 22 Indic languages.
-- [Samanantar Parallel Corpus](https://ai4bharat.iitm.ac.in/samanantar): Largest parallel corpus for English and 11 Indian languages.
+- [Samanantar Parallel Corpus](https://ai4bharat.iitm.ac.in/samanantar): Largest parallel corpus for English and 11 Indian languages (as of 2021).
 It comprises 46m sentence pairs between English-Indian languages and 82m sentence  pairs between Indian languages.
 - [FLORES-101](https://github.com/facebookresearch/flores): Human translated evaluation sets for 101 languages released by Facebook.
 It includes 14 Indic languages.
 The testsets are n-way parallel.
 - [FLORES-200](https://github.com/facebookresearch/flores/tree/main/flores200): Human translated evaluation sets for 200 languages released by Facebook.
 It includes 24 Indic languages.
 The testsets are n-way parallel.
 - [IIT Bombay English-Hindi Parallel Corpus](http://www.cfilt.iitb.ac.in/iitb_parallel): Largest en-hi parallel corpora in public domain (about 1.5 million segments)